harry71019/24787-final-proj/README.md

 The test.csv and train.csv files are the data we extract from the Cleaned-Data.csv file.
 We only keep symptoms and the class.

+The test_outputs.csv file is the result of classification from decisionTree.py file.

 The Covid19-dataset is the chest X-ray image data, which contains test folder and train folder.
 And each folder has 3 classes: Covid, Normal and Viral Pneumonia.

 The preprocessing.ipynb contains how we clean the data and PCA analysis for training data.